karagol-taner/Molecular-Dynamics-on-AWS-and-Cloud-Computing/instructions_for_aws.md

 - An Amazon Web Services (AWS) account
 - Access to Amazon EC2
-- Basic knowledge of BASH commands and molecular dynamics simulations
+- Knowledge of BASH commands and molecular dynamics simulations

 ## Setup
 1. **Launch an EC2 Instance:**